COVID-19 – Universal Credit

 What if I have to look after someone who is self-isolating?

-What if my children are not able to go to school because of the crisis?
+What if my children are not able to go to school?

-If your child is not able to attend school and is living or staying with you at home then make this clear to your work coach.
+If your child is not able to attend school due to contracting covid, and is living or staying with you at home then make this clear to your work coach.
 The DWP have a discretion to switch off work-related requirements where it is unreasonable for you to be expected to complete them.
 The circumstances include ‘temporary childcare circumstances’, ‘domestic emergency’, or other ‘temporary circumstances’.
-So if childcare now takes up more time due to schools being closed, make this clear to your work coach.

 Will I still have to attend the Jobcentre?

 You should not attend the Jobcentre unless directed to do so.

 You may still be expected to attend appointments over the phone or via video messaging.
 Check with your work coach if you are not sure or if you think telephone or video appointments will be difficult for you.

 The DWP has also said that it will meet with vulnerable customers, including those fleeing domestic abuse.

 What if I have already been sanctioned?

 You should request a mandatory reconsideration of the decision to sanction you.
 You can do this using your Universal Credit journal, writing a letter, or calling the Universal Credit helpline.
 If the DWP upholds its decision after reconsidering, you should lodge an appeal with the First-Tier Tribunal.
 Seek advice from a welfare rights adviser or a solicitor.